willnorris/imageproxy/docs/contributing.md

 For new functionality, it's general best to open an issue first to discuss it.

+## Code Style and Tests

+Go code should follow general best practices, such as using go fmt, go lint, and go vet (this is enforced by our continuous integration setup).
+Tests should always be included where possible, especially for bug fixes in order to prevent regressions.

 ## Contributor License Agreement

 Even though this is effectively a personal project of mine, it is still governed